melanovis/lunar-mass-driver-to-geocentric-v2/README.md

 To gauge how an MDR transit constellation will behave for a single MD we must hold orientation and location fixed as the MD cannot change its aim or move along the lunar surface given its scale.
 But then how will we know if there are spots on the lunar surface which are preferred by the orbital mechanics of cislunar transiting?
 In order to answer this question we decided to split this simulation project into two phases.
 The first phase, which we’ll call the ‘allocation phase’ would have far less samples and leave these parameters free.
 We’ll then look at where the optimisation system places the MDs for each true anomaly-omega sample and if any patterns or rough regions emerge we’ll use those, along with further terrain feature justifications to pick a location and orientation for the more major ‘fixed phase’ where only the ejection velocity will be a free parameter.

-Additional important constraints to note:
+Additional important constraints to note for the allocation phase:
 - Ejection velocity was constrained to a range of 2.32 - 3.5km/s.
 - Longitude was constrained between -90 and 90 degrees, ie the earth-facing side of the moon so communications can reliably remain unbroken
 - Azimuth was constrained between 0 and 180 degrees, meaning the MDs only fire retrograde in this phase